RedWolf0ne/testing-git/README.md

 [This is a link](https://codingnomads.co)

--These are bullet points
+- These are bullet points

--These are bullet points
+- These are bullet points

 **This is markdown**